 This new board also supports two 4K screens which makes it more competitive with the Raspberry Pi 4.

-No prices are available yet and there’s nothing on the ASUS UK website about the board which figures as it’s not due to be available until the first part of 2021 which apparently is when ASUS plan to deliver Android 10 for the board which I’m assuming will run on it.
+No prices are available yet and there’s nothing on the ASUS UK website about the board which figures as it’s not due to be available until the first part of 2021 which apparently is when ASUS plan to deliver Android 10 for the board.

 The last time I looked at the current board I couldn’t find any Linux distributions that fully supported hardware acceleration.

-Android worked better on it but it didn’t work any better than other cheaper Android options.
+Android worked better on it but it didn’t work any better than other cheaper Android options although Android 10 has better IoT options that would be useful.

 Ultimately a Raspberry Pi 4 running Raspbian was the better option for signage simply because it was cheaper and easier to flip the screen into portrait orientation.